dkhublani/ECEN689Project2/README.md

 # ECEN 689 Project 2
 ---

-Obstacle detection through a Stereoscopic cameras' setup.
+Obstacles' detection through a Stereoscopic cameras' setup.
 Utilizing OpenCV, and written in Python.
 We're using our own generated data.

 ---

 ### Team members: